 Have multiple sessions of short durations during your preparation.
 This helps you learn anything faster since you don’t lose concentration and focus.
-For instance, you can have four one-hour sessions with a five minute gap in between instead of having a continuous four-hour session.
+For instance, you can have four one-hour sessions with a five-minute gap in between instead of having a continuous four-hour session.

 This is perhaps the most important factor that will aid in your learning anything faster.
-You must have the passion for studying.
+You must have a passion for studying.
 You must also be passionate about your goal, in this case, the IAS dream.
 This genuine passion will drive you to study and learn faster.

 Aspirants should read the article on Power of Self-Belief Can Help You Crack UPSC Civil Services.